fnrg-nfv/backup-deep/doc/readme.md

 - Sudden damage of the stand-by instance;
 - The stand-by instance did not start successfully when the active instance is damaged(because resource requirements are not met).

-## Some processes

-### In each time slot, handle state transition and reclaim resources

-**The first two transitions shouldn't be handled in this process.**

-- Determine which instance should failed in **previous time slot**, handle the transition:

-  - Normal→Backup;
-  - Normal→Broken;
-  - Backup→Broken.

-  then reclaim the resource.

-- Determine which sfc is expired, **if the state is broken, then don't need to bother it**, for it has been handled in previous process, handle the expired condition.

-### When a stand-by instance need to be start

-- Release the reserved resources occupied by this stand-by instance;

 ## Test environment

 | Name             | Description                                                  |